 (1) The affidavit in support of an application for special leave to distribute a surplus must state how the liquidator intends to distribute the surplus including the name and address of each person to whom the liquidator intends to distribute any part of the surplus.

-(2) At least 14 days before the date fixed for hearing of the application, the liquidator must publish a notice of the application.
+(2) At least 14 days before the date fixed for hearing of the application, the liquidator must publish a notice of the application in a daily newspaper circulating generally in the State or Territory where the relevant company has its principal, or last known, place of business.

 [(3) deleted]